 Law, 23, contested as a candidate of the Demosisto party, which wants a referendum for Hong Kong residents on whether they should stay part of China.

-The pro-China contingent will continue to dominate the legislature, as they hold on to their seats in the functional constituency.
+However, the pro-China contingent will continue to dominate the legislature, as they hold on to their seats in the functional constituency.

-Leung Chun-ying, the city's chief executive, in a statement on Sunday night praised the conduct of the commission in ensuring fair elections.
+But Leung Chun-ying, the city's chief executive, in a statement on Sunday night praised the conduct of the commission in ensuring fair elections.

-|Chief executive Leung Chun-ying was among those who cast their votes on Sunday [EPA]
+|Hong Kong's Chief Executive Leung Chun-ying was among those who cast their votes [EPA]